BIH-CEI/rd-cdm/README.md

 ## Getting Started

-This section provides instructions for getting started with the RD CDM.
+This section provides instructions for getting started with the RD-CDM.
 For more detail please read our [Documentation](https://rd-cdm.readthedocs.io/en/latest/)

 ### Prerequisites